Asymptotic Properties of Random Restricted Partitions: Abstract

 \section{Abstract}

 We study two types of probability measures on the set of integer partitions of $n$ with at most $m$ parts.
 The first one chooses the random partition with a chance related to its largest part only.
 We then obtain the limiting distributions of all of the parts together and that of the largest part as $n$ tends to infinity while $m$ is fixed or tends to infinity.
-In particular, if $m$ goes to infinity not fast enough, the largest part satisfies the central limit theorem.
+In particular, if $m$ goes to infinity not too fast, the largest part satisfies the central limit theorem.
 The second measure is very general.
 It includes the Dirichlet distribution and the uniform distribution as special cases.
-We derive the asymptotic distributions of the parts jointly and that of the largest part by taking limit of $n$ and $m$ in the same manner as that in the first probability measure.
+We derive the asymptotic distributions of the parts jointly by taking limits of $n$ and $m$ in the same manner as that in the first probability measure.